-For example, consider a two-dimensional Szilard box connected to a heat bath, which contains a single Brownian particle and a vertical partition~\footnote{In this paper, we use a Brownian model of the Szilard engine, which is similar to setups commonly employed in modern non-equilibrium statistical physics~\cite{berut2012experimental,roldan2014universal,koski2014experimental,shizume1995heat,gong2016stochastic,parrondo2015thermodynamics}.
+For example, consider a two-dimensional Szilard box connected to a heat bath~\footnote{We use a Brownian model of the Szilard engine, which is similar to setups commonly employed in modern nonequilibrium statistical physics~\cite{berut2012experimental,roldan2014universal,koski2014experimental,shizume1995heat,gong2016stochastic,parrondo2015thermodynamics}, as shown in \cref{fig:szilard0}.
 This model can be justified by imagining a box that contains a large colloidal particle, as well as a medium of small solvent particles to which the vertical partition is permeable.
-Note that this model differs from Szilard's original proposal~\cite{szilard1929entropieverminderung}, in which the box contains a single particle in a vacuum, which has been analyzed in~\cite{proesmans2015efficiency,hondou2007equation,bhat2017unusual}.}, as shown in \cref{fig:szilard0}.
-We assume that the horizontal position of the vertical partition can be manipulated by the driving protocols.
+Note that this model differs from Szilard's original proposal~\cite{szilard1929entropieverminderung}, in which the box contains a single particle in a vacuum, which has been analyzed in~\cite{proesmans2015efficiency,hondou2007equation,bhat2017unusual}.}, which contains a single Brownian particle and a vertical partition, and suppose that the driving protocols can manipulate the horizontal position of this partition.
 Imagine that the particle is initially located in the \emph{left half} of the box.
 How much work can be extracted by transforming this initial distribution to a uniform final distribution, assuming the system begins and ends with a uniform energy function?
-A simple application of \cref{eq:workbound} shows that the extractable work is bounded by $\beta^{-1}\ln 2$.
-This upper bound can be achieved by quickly moving the vertical partition to the middle of the box, and then slowly expanding it rightward.
+A simple application of \cref{eq:workbound} shows that the extractable work is upper bounded by $\lntwooverbeta$.
+This bound can be achieved by quickly moving the vertical partition to the middle of the box, and then slowly expanding it rightward.
 Now imagine an alternative scenario, in which the particle is initially located in the \emph{top half} of the box.
-By \cref{eq:workbound}, the work that can be extracted by bringing this initial distribution to a uniform final distribution is again bounded by $\beta^{-1} \ln 2$.
+By \cref{eq:workbound}, the work that can be extracted by bringing this initial distribution to a uniform final distribution is again upper bounded by $\lntwooverbeta$.